MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ## Prerequisites

-- Have a basic understanding of how to write prompts
+- Have a basic understanding of how to write prompts.
 - Your environment is in the United States.
 - You have a Power Apps or Power Automate license.
 - A Microsoft Dataverse database is installed on the environment.